MikeHopley/ftl-ships-strategy/index.md

 ## Crystal B

 You cannot touch Zoltan ships initially, and can cripple but not kill automated ships.
 In the worst possible case, you could be forced into a Zoltan sector 2 where you'll have to run from many fights.
 Cloaking also provides good defence, so consider delaying shield upgrades in the hope of finding a weapon.

 If you are without weapons in a Rebel sector or Uncharted Nebula, consider buying clone bay so you can kill automated ships.
 Same goes for Abandoned sectors (although an upgraded teleporter will work there, with careful play).

-Start fights with two Crystals in the teleporter, and have the pilot start walking there during the FTL jump.
-You can then decide whether to board with all three Crystals, or keep a pilot.
+Start fights with one Crystal in the teleporter, one in sensors, and have the pilot start walking there during the FTL jump.
+Manning sensors delays two-Crystal boarding by about 1 second, but can be relevant for deciding whether to board with all three Crystals or keep one back for piloting and repairs.
+In particularly awful situations, sensor information can stop you sending crew on a suicide mission.

 Each lockdown lasts 12 seconds.
-Hit lockdown **immediately** when boarding: this prevents enemy crew entering the room, even Mantis on adjacent tiles.
+Hitting lockdown **immediately** when boarding can prevent enemy crew entering the room, even when they are standing on an adjacent tile.
 When unopposed, two Crystals will break 3 weapons levels in ~19 seconds; three Crystals will break 8 weapons levels (!) in ~33 seconds (in a four-tile weapons room).

+Typically board weapons directly; but if they have crew manning the room, it may be better to board elsewhere and sneak back into weapons once it's empty (so you can break weapons without waiting to kill the enemy crew).
+Crew can walk straight through lockdown, provided they were already past the halfway point on the adjacent tile.
+Your Crystals can do this too: they will lockdown the room they're *currently* in, but still make it into the weapons room.
+When enemy crew are trying to break into a room, they will not stop to fight; use this to get free hits.

 Consider pre-cloaking enemy weapons, if you think you can break them in time.
 Your cloak resets immediately after killing the enemy crew; use this to dodge last-second missiles.

-Crystals can survive 37 seconds without air.
+Crystals can survive almost 39 seconds without air.
 Board auto-ships with two Crystals to neutralise them while getting combat training, but calculate enemy weapon timings to ensure you can repair the teleporter in time.
-Beware breaches, which double repair time to 25 seconds (plus walking time).
+Beware breaches, which double repair time to 25 seconds.
+It takes 6 seconds to walk from piloting.

 Sell Crystal Vengeance at the first store (sells for 20 in Balance Mod).
 You only have one system slot left, so get hacking.